+Retirement.
 On June 25, 2009, the Committee approved certain amendments to the Company's benefit plans, including the Stock Plans, that modify the definition of eligible retirement under each of the Stock Plans to mean a combination of age and years of service with the Company totaling 65 or greater, with a minimum required age of 55 and a minimum requirement of five years of service.
-With respect to grants of options on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any outstanding options (x) that have vested as of the retirement date of that Named Executive Officer will be exercisable within two years of such retirement date, and (y) that have not vested as of the retirement date of that Named Executive Officer will continue to vest according to their original vesting schedule and will be exercisable within two years of the vesting date of such options.
-With respect to grants of restricted stock on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any unvested shares of restricted stock will continue to vest according to their original vesting schedule.
+With respect to grants of options on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any outstanding options (x) that have vested as of the retirement date of that Named Executive Officer will be exercisable within two years of such retirement date, and (y) that have not vested as of the retirement date of that Named Executive Officer will continue to vest according to their original vesting schedule and will be exercisable within two years of such options.
+With respect to grants of restricted stock units on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any unvested restricted stock units on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any unvested restricted stock units on or after January 1, 2010, in the event of an eligible Retirement by a Named Executive Officer, any unvested

+As noted above, on or after February 27, 2014, the treatment of Mr. Broussard's outstanding equity awards is governed by the Current Broussard Agreement.
+Mr. Huval and Ms. Bilney are not retirement eligible, therefore any stock options and unvested restricted stock units held by them would be forfeited upon Retirement.
 Messrs.
-Broussard and Kusserow are not retirement eligible, therefore any stock options and unvested restricted stock held by them would be forfeited upon Retirement.
-Messrs.
 Murray and Bloem each met the definition for eligible retirement on January 1, 2010, therefore options awarded to Messrs.
-Murray and Bloem in 2010, 2011 and 2012, and restricted stock awarded to them in 2011 and 2012 (except for the restricted stock units awarded to Messrs.
-Bloem and Murray in November of 2011) would in each case continue to vest according to their original vesting schedule upon retirement.
-The November 2011 restricted stock units awarded to Messrs.
-Bloem and Murray were for retention purposes and therefore were not subject to continued vesting upon retirement.
-For additional information on the stock options and restricted stock held by each of our Named Executive Officers, please refer to the table entitled, "Outstanding Equity Awards at Fiscal Year End" in this proxy statement.
+Murray and Bloem after that date would in each case continue to vest according to their original vesting schedule upon retirement.
+For additional information on the stock options, restricted stock and restricted stock units held by each of our Named Executive Officers, please refer to the table entitled, "Outstanding Equity Awards at Fiscal Year End" in this proxy statement.

 Death or Disability.
 Under the Stock Plans, in the event of death or Disability of a Named Executive Officer, all outstanding options shall become immediately exercisable in full and the Named Executive Officer, or his estate or representative shall have two years to exercise the options regardless of the expiration date.
-At December 31, 2012, the Named Executive Officers had options with a spread based on the December 31, 2012 fair market value of \$67.76 as set forth in the table below.
-Under the Stock Plans, in the event of death or Disability of a Named Executive Officer, any unvested shares of restricted stock shall immediately vest.
+At December 31, 2013, the Named Executive Officers had options with a spread based on the December 31, 2013 fair market value of \$102.79 as set forth in the table below.
+Under the Stock Plans, in the event of death or Disability of a Named Executive Officer, any unvested shares of restricted stock or restricted stock units shall immediately vest, and any unvested shares of performance-based restricted stock units will vest at the maximum level.